Skip to content

 ssh_keys: ssh-ed25519 AAAAC3NzaC1lZDI1NTE5AAAAIExample... user@host

 The key must be a full OpenSSH public key string starting with ssh-ed25519, ssh-rsa, ecdsa-sha2-nistp256, or similar.
-Multiple keys can be specified:
+To add multiple keys, repeat the ssh_keys field:

 Do not leave SSH enabled in production